build-trust/ockam-website/src/content/learn/guides/team/join_us.md

 ## Off boarding

 The Ockam Team is excited to be a part of *your* journey.
-We will think of you a teammate forever.
+We will think of you as a teammate forever.
 This Team was built to help you succeed, regardless if you are a some-times OSS contributor or a multi-year full-time member of our Team.

 Thank you for being a part of it!